oopanuga/oopanuga.github.io/_posts/2015-04-14-Opinionated-People.md

 But suddenly that guy spoke.
 He quickly started his discourse about why Dell computers are so awesome, he didn´t leave room to anyone to speak anymore, he was the biggest ever Dell´s computer fan.
 Some of my mates tried to tell him about Lenovo computers but it was an impossible task.

-I thought: _It´s nice to find somebody that passionate about something but this is too much..."_
+I thought: _It´s nice to find somebody that passionate about something but this is too much..._

 ### Building opinionated people in IT